Modular invariance groups and defect McKay-Thompson series: TDLs from monstralizers

 \subsection{\boldmath $\qty(\mb Z_{2 \text A}, 2.\mb B)$: Ising CFT}

-The monstralizer pair $(\mb Z_{2 \text A}, 2.\mb B)$ has been known at the level of CFTs since \cite{hohn_selbstduale_1995}, though in different language.
+The monstralizer pair $(\mb Z_{2 \text A}, 2.\mb B)$ has been known at the level of VOAs since \cite{hohn_selbstduale_1995}, though in different language.
 In that work, H\"ohn constructed a subVOA of $\vn$ whose automorphism group is the baby monster $\mb B$.
 Lin and Shao provided a physical explanation in \cite{lin_duality_2021}: the fermionization of the monster CFT under an element of the $\mb Z_{2 \text A}$ conjugacy class is the direct product of H\"ohn's baby monster VOA with a single Majorana-Weyl fermion.
 Conversely, under bosonization, they showed that the $\mb Z_2$ symmetry of the direct product theory corresponding to fermion parity becomes the non-invertible element of a fusion subcategory of the monster which is isomorphic to the Ising category.
-In our language, this subcategory arises from the monstralizer pair $\qty(\mb Z_{2 \text A}, 2.\mb B)$, which uplift to VOAs as the Ising CFT and the baby monster CFT.
-The Verlinde lines of the Ising CFT exhaust the fusion category of TDLs, and are reproduced (along with their action on the primaries) for convenience in table \ref{tb:tdls:ising}.
-Note that in this table, as well as those to follow, the top row does not label individual primaries of the monster; rather it should be understood to label sets of Virasoro primaries of $\vn$ with respect to the Ising stress tensor contained within the monster stress tensor (cf. eq \ref*{eq:tdls:t}).
+In our language, this subcategory arises from the monstralizer pair $\qty(\mb Z_{2 \text A}, 2.\mb B)$, which uplift to VOAs as Virasoro at $c = \frac{1}{2}$ and the baby monster VOA; we may take the associated monstralizing RCFT to be the Ising CFT.
+The Verlinde lines of the Ising CFT exhaust the fusion category of TDLs - i.e. no other Virasoro-preserving lines exist.
+They are reproduced (along with their action on the primaries) for convenience in table \ref{tb:tdls:ising}.
+Note that in this table, as well as those to follow, the top row does not label individual Virasoro primaries of the monster; rather it should be understood to label sets of primaries of $\vn$ with respect to the ``Ising'' chiral subalgebra.

 The $J$-invariant may be written in terms of Ising and baby monster characters as